Study abroad: Concordia Student Exchange Program (CSEP)

 - Have a cumulative grade point average (GPA) of 2.7 (B-)* in the year of application and maintaining this GPA until you leave on exchange.

-- Students must have a strong mastery of the language of instruction at their host institution.
+- Language requirement: Not all schools offer courses in English, so students must have a strong mastery of the language of instruction at their host institution.
 Students hoping to attend a host school that does not offer courses in English must be able to study in that language, and will be asked to provide supporting documentation proving they can function in that language.

 * For schools requiring a higher GPA, please see the CSEP site.

 - Fill out the Concordia Student Exchange Program application online.
-Please follow all steps and instructions identified.
+You can choose up to 3 schools.